Miso Soup Recipe

-I bought some vegan white miso paste that I used to make a peanut sauce and figured it would be great to toss in some tofu and green onions and just make a small bowl of simple soup.
-It felt good on his throat, great in my tummy, and he loved the rich, savory flavor (also known as umami flavor).
+I recently bought some vegan white miso paste that I used to make a peanut sauce and figured it would be great to toss in some tofu and green onions and just make a small bowl of simple soup.
+It felt good on his throat and great in my tummy, and he loved the rich, savory flavor (also known as umami flavor).
 He is definitely a miso soup fan now.

 What Is Miso?